-Fender has incorporated it into its amps since the early ’50s (although Leo called it vibrato) and as such it found its way into players’ hearts, minds and guitar tones without them even realizing it.
-Explain further down the page why it’s not vibrato.
+Fender has incorporated it into its amps since the early ’50s (although Leo called it vibrato) and as such, it found its way into players’ hearts, minds, and guitar tones without them even realizing it.
+Explain further down the page why it’s no vibrato.

 In this guide, you’ll find tremolo pedals ranging in price from $45 to $300 that offer completely different playing experiences.
 Some pedals produce a more artificial, digital sound that’s great for modern styles, and others follow the path of an amp-like harmonic tremolo that helps bring back the old-school vibe in droves.